The Little Sister: Plot summary

 Before calling the police, Marlowe tries to contact Orfamay to tell her of her brother's death.
 She informs him that she had found her brother and called the police after Marlowe left.
-Marlowe is now summoned to the station, where the police rough him up but, after an interview with the District attorney, he is released to "straighten things out" himself.
+Marlowe is now summoned to the station, where the police rough him up but, after an interview, he is released to "straighten things out" himself.

 Dolores Gonzales calls Marlowe to say he must come to Steelgrave's home in the Hollywood Hills immediately, hinting that Mavis Weld's life is in danger.
 When Marlowe arrives, he finds Steelgrave has been killed with a gun of the same type that Mavis used to threaten Marlowe in the hotel room, and of the same calibre as the gun used to shoot Orrin.
-Weld confesses to Marlowe that she killed Steelgrave and is ready to turn herself in, but he convinces her to leave the gangster's home and then calls the police to report finding yet another body.
+Weld confesses to Marlowe that she killed Steelgrave and is ready to turn herself in, but he persuades her to leave the gangster's home and then calls the police to report finding yet another body.

 Although initially angry, the police are ultimately grateful to have the case resolved.
 After Weld goes to studio head Julius Oppenheimer, he hires lawyer Lee Farrell to defend her reputation.
 District Attorney Sewell Endicott summons Marlowe to a meeting with Farrell, Weld and himself and admits that the police do not have a convincing case against anybody.
 Back in his office, Marlowe is again visited by Orfamay.
 He confronts her with the truth that her real motive was to get money from Mavis Weld, who is her sister, and that it was she who told Steelgrave where to find Orrin.

 Realising there is still one loose thread, Marlowe visits Dolores Gonzales at her apartment and she confesses to killing Steelgrave, her former lover.
 Marlowe realises that he cannot touch Dolores without destroying Mavis and her career and leaves, only to see Lagardie heading up to her room.
 Marlowe deduces that Lagardie was Dolores' former husband, but when he notifies the police where to locate him they find Lagardie has stabbed Dolores.